 Most commonly personal miners will often utilize their output by being a part of a Bitcoin mining pool.
 When a user mines on their own, there is a higher degree of difficulty obtaining a reward due to the competitive landscape of crypto mining.
 These mining collectives will let Aussie miners work alongside others, having a better chance to be rewarded more often.

-The advice is to keep in mind that it’s crucial to select reputable and established mining pools, and understand the payout and fee structure of membership.
+The advice is to keep in mind for those who wish to mine Bitcoin in Australia, is that it’s crucial to select reputable and established mining pools, and understand the payout and fee structure of membership.

-For aspiring miners, Cloud mining can seem attractive due to the barrier for entry being lower but it does have it’s advantages and disadvantages.
+For aspiring Bitcoin miners in Australia, Cloud mining can seem attractive due to the barrier for entry being lower but it does have it’s advantages and disadvantages.

 Hosted cloud mining is where a customer will enter a contract or purchase a piece of physical mining hardware located in a facility (also referred to as mining farms).

 Leased Hash Power is another type of cloud mining (most common), that allows a user to purchase computing power from a mining farm.
 The customer is then able to take a cut of the overall profits, while assisting in the maintenance and running costs of the mining farm.

 The reality of all these options at the end of the day, is the “break-even point” and how sustainable the returns are from mining costs.

 The amount of Bitcoin rewarded to a miner will drop as time passes.
 Miners should keep in mind the difficulty in generating a block at any given time, and the relationship this has with Bitcoin’s current value to determine this break-even point!
 We’ll touch on the difficulty rate of mining later below.